-The Sixth Amended 2011 Plan does not provide for set benefits or amounts of awards, and we have not approved any awards that are conditioned on stockholder approval of the Sixth Amended 2011 Plan.
-However, as discussed in further detail in the section entitled "Director Compensation" below, each of our current non-employee directors will be entitled to receive restricted stock units under the Sixth Amended 2011 Plan following the Annual Meeting.
-The following table summarizes the restricted stock unit grants that our current non-employee directors as a group will receive if they remain a director following the 2020 Annual Meeting and highlights the fact that none of our executive officers (including our named executive officers) or employees will receive any set benefits or awards that are conditioned upon stockholder approval of the Sixth Amended 2011 Plan.
-All other future awards to directors, executive officers, employees and consultants of the company under the Sixth Amended 2011 Plan are discretionary and cannot be determined at this time.
+The Seventh Amended 2011 Plan does not provide for set benefits or amounts of awards, and we have not approved any awards that are conditioned on stockholder approval of the Seventh Amended 2011 Plan.
+However, we plan to grant awards to certain named executive officers, employees that are not executive officers, and current non-employee directors that remain directors following the Annual Meeting in connection with our annual award cycle following our Annual Meeting, which awards will be made under the Seventh 2011 Amended Stock Plan if it is approved by stockholders or under the Sixth Amended 2011 Stock Plan if the Seventh 2011 Amended Stock Plan is not approved by stockholders.
+The planned awards to non-employee directors are discussed in further detail in the section entitled "Director Compensation" below.
+The following table summarizes the restricted stock unit grants that each of these individuals or groups will receive following the Annual Meeting.
+All other future awards to directors, executive officers, employees and consultants of the Company under the Seventh Amended 2011 Plan are discretionary and cannot be determined at this time.

-Number of Name of Individual or Group Dollar Value Units John K. Kibarian Chief Executive Officer, President and Director Christine Russell Former Chief Financial Officer, Executive Vice President, Finance Kimon W. Michaels Executive Vice President, Products and Solutions and Director All current executive officers, as a group All current directors who are not executive officers, as a group(1) 28,128 All employees who are not executive officers, as a group -
+Name of Individual or Group Dollar Value Number of Units Donai value Units John K. Kibarian Chief Executive Officer, President and Director Adnan Raza (1) 30,000 Chief Financial Officer, Executive Vice President, Finance Andrzej Strojwas (1) 30,000 Chief Technology Officer All current directors who are not executive officers, as a group (2) \$900,000 All employees who are not executive officers, as a group (3) 670,000